harold-beep/Pomegranate/README.md

 # Pomegranate [UNDER CONSTRUCTION]
-An easthetic web app help to boost productivity.
+An easthetic web app help to boost productivity.<br>
 <sub>eliminate decision fatigue and focus more on what's important. whether it's work or study</sub>

 # Color Pallete